rsksmart/RSKIPs/IPs/RSKIP454.md

 - Store chain work values of Bitcoin block headers using 32 unsigned bytes.
 This implies that after this RSKIP gets activated, stored blocks in rsk nodes' storage will be 20 bytes larger in size than before the RSKIP activation.
 - Add support to serialize and deserialize chain work values up to 32 unsigned bytes of Bitcoin block headers stored in the Rootstock Bridge.
 - Deprecate binary checkpoint support in benefit of adding support to textual checkpoint format.
-Checkpoints with 32 bytes chainwork must be in textual format in order to be processed, since binary checkpoint format cannot support mixed bitcoin headers sizes, 12 bytes and 32 bytes chainwork.
+Checkpoints with 32 bytes chainwork must be in textual format in order to be processed since binary checkpoint format does not support mix bitcoin headers sizes, 12 bytes and 32 bytes chainwork.

 ### Backward Compatibility